Eijebong/taskcluster-rfcs/rfcs/0190-queue-change-task-run-priority.md

 ## Motivation

-There might be several use-cases when some worker pool has a lot of pending tasks and there is a need to move some more important task to the top of the waiting list, or also move down less important ones.
+There might be several use-cases when some worker pool has a lot of pending tasks and there is a need to move some more important tasks to the top of the waiting list, or also move down less important ones.

 Instead of cancelling existing tasks we can instead choose to change task run priorities.